 • For those who sleep on their belly, a thin or even no pillow is best to keep the neck from stretching too much.

-When tweaking, give some time to check how cozy you feel.
+When tweaking, give yourself some time to check how cozy you feel.
 This requires laying down in your favored sleeping position and gauging your comfort.
 Do you feel any discomfort or pressure points?
 Continue making changes until you feel comfy and supported.

 How to Pick the One That’s Good For You?